-I was struggling hard with Facebook ads when I ran across this Facebook ad copywriting guide by Joanna.
+I was struggling hard with Facebook ads when I ran across this post on how to write ads for Facebook by Joanna.

 Since then, I’ve made it my goal to master Facebook ads.

 The whats.
 The whys.

 And especially the many, many hows of crafting compelling Facebook ads.

 And in the last 6 months, I’ve taken my cost-per-click for blog promotions down from $1.20 to $0.65, on average.